No-cost Bell nonlocality certification from quantum tomography and its applications in quantum-magic-resource witnessing: XYZ Bell inequalities

 In the case of five qubits, we have considered both the previously studied states and two additional examples: a graph state corresponding to a closed (ring) graph, denoted by $|\mathrm{R}\rangle$, and an absolutely maximally entangled (AME) state (see Appendix~\ref{app:states} for the explicit expressions).
 It is worth emphasising that our approach can be applied to \emph{any} quantum state.
 The cases presented here serve as illustrative examples of its use.

 The obtained XYZ Bell inequalities are too long to be presented explicitly in the main text.
-For completeness, we provide them in a separate supplementary file in a convenient, ready-to-use format available in the arXiv source files.
+For completeness, we provide them in a separate supplementary file in a convenient, ready-to-use format available in Supplemental Materials.
 The corresponding critical visibilities are provided in Table~\ref{tab:5_qubits_v}).
 The highest noise robustness is observed for the $|\mathrm{D}^2_5\rangle$ state.
 For all of the states, except GHZ, the two-setting Bell inequalities are based on the $X$ and $Z$ measurements.